Best national parks for camping near Adelaide

 While you’re staying in the park, make use of the network of walking and cycling trails, the Nature Play Forest and Gawler View Picnic Area.
 Don’t forget to bring a football or cricket bat for a game on the bush oval.

 The park also features Aboriginal interpretive signage acknowledging Para Wirra as a special meeting place, which will give you a more in-depth understanding of the area.

-About 100 km south of Adelaide, Deep Creek Conservation Park is on the Fleurieu Peninsula and can be accessed via Main South Road from Adelaide or Range Road from Victor Harbor.
+About 100 km south of Adelaide, Deep Creek National Park is on the Fleurieu Peninsula and can be accessed via Main South Road from Adelaide or Range Road from Victor Harbor.

 Deep Creek is home to a wide array of native wildlife such as western grey kangaroos, short-beaked echidnas and 100 species of birds.

-Stringybark Campground, Tapanappa Campground and Trig Campground at Deep Creek Conservation Park are very popular with families.
+Stringybark Campground, Tapanappa Campground and Trig Campground at Deep Creek National Park are very popular with families.
 They generally book out really early for long weekends, school holidays and Christmas time.

 The well-equipped Stringybark campground is nestled among a native stringybark forest and offers plenty of shade and protection from the elements.

 It’s a great base to explore the park from, with plenty of birdlife to spot and walking trails to explore.
 This campground also has 12 sites suitable for caravans.